About Tara Mandala

 - Driven to be successful and contribute to a team obtaining a common goal.

-- Unquestioned integrity and trustworthiness.
+- High integrity and trustworthiness.

-- Accommodating, cooperative, and able to take direction and inspire others to serve.
+- Accommodating, cooperative, and able to take direction

 - Motivated to provide high quality of work.

-- Please provide position, person’s role in position, relation to your work, name, email and phone; company or job.
+Provide three quality references: Please provide position, person’s role in position, relation to your work, name, email and phone; company or job.